revel/revel.github.io/manual/controllers.md

 - As part of handling a HTTP request, Revel instantiates an instance of a [revel.Controller](https://godoc.org/github.com/revel/revel#Controller).
 - It then sets all of the properties on the embedded `revel.Controller`.
-- Revel does not share a `Controller` instance between requests.

 ### Extending the Controller